kalmanolah/kalmanolah.github.io/content/pages/about.md

 ### Technical

-I like to believe that I'm pretty good in turning an unknown unknown into a known unknown.
+I like to believe that I'm pretty good in turning unknown unknown into known unknowns.
 I generally let the internet take it from there.

-Due to my interests I have obtained a skillset that I would say is pretty *broad*, for lack of a better word.
+I'd also say that my skillset is pretty broad, for lack of a better word.

 You are always welcome to take a look at [my Github page][3] or [my LinkedIn profile][4].